Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-\paragraph{A new taxonomy of partial corruptions} Corruptions can be classified in different ways based on the domain and image of their associated kernels.
-Starting from the most general corruption, \ie, the corruption on $X \tm Y$ space induced by $\ka : X \tm Y \karrow X \tm Y$, when one space (either $X$ or $Y$ space) is absent in the image or domain of the corruption kernel, we will refer to them as \emph{\bfseries partial corruptions}.
-In \cref{fig:corruptions}, we present all possible types of partial corruption, with the exception of those that are identities (Dirac delta kernels) or constantly equal to a probability ($D(\ka)=\{*\}$), as they can be seen as obvious subcases of other partial corruptions.
-We classify them based on their signature type, that is, which sets of $X$ and $Y$ constitute the domain and image of the corruption kernel.
-Specifically, we employ the following nomenclature: \emph{\bfseries joint} corruption when $D(\ka)=I(\ka)=X \tm Y$; \emph{\bfseries 1-parameter joint} corruption when $D(\ka)=X \tm Y$ and $I(\ka)$ is either $X$ or $Y$; \emph{\bfseries simple} corruption when $D(\ka)=I(\ka)\neq X \tm Y$, so when they are either equal to $X$ or $Y$; \emph{\bfseries 2-dependent} when $D(\ka)=X \tm Y$ and $I(\ka)$ is either $X$ or $Y$; \emph{\bfseries 1-dependent} when $D(\ka)=X$ and $I(\ka)=Y$ or the opposite.
+Partial corruptions can be classified in different ways based on the domain and image of their associated kernels.
+Starting from the most general corruption, \ie, the joint corruption on $\XY$ induced by $\ka \colon \XY \karrow \XY$, when one space (either $X$ or $Y$ space) is absent in the image or domain of the corruption kernel, we obtain a partial corruption.
+In \cref{fig:corruptions}, we present all possible types of partial corruption, with the exception of those that are identical (Dirac delta kernels) or trivial ($D(\ka)=\{*\}$) kernels, as they can be seen as obvious subcases of other partial corruptions.
+By construction, we can state: \begin{proposition} There are no partial Markovian corruptions outside of those listed in \cref{fig:corruptions}. \end{proposition} In the same \cref{fig:corruptions}, we classify partial corruptions based on their \emph{signature type}, that is, which sets of $X$ and $Y$ constitute the domain and image of the corruption kernel.
+Specifically, we employ the following nomenclature: \emph{joint} corruption when $D(\ka)=I(\ka)=\XY$; \emph{1-parameter joint} corruption when $D(\ka)=\XY$ and $I(\ka)$ is either $X$ or $Y$; \emph{2-dependent} when $D(\ka)=\XY$ and $I(\ka)$ is either $X$ or $Y$; \emph{1-dependent} when $D(\ka)=X$ and $I(\ka)=Y$ or the opposite; \emph{simple} corruption when $D(\ka)=I(\ka)\neq \XY$, so when they are either equal to $X$ or $Y$.